CPoS Changes - Effective Fall 2021

-Course Program of Study (CPoS) is a federal requirement that allows only courses that count toward a student's program of study (your declared major/minor) be considered when determining federal financial aid eligibility.
+Course Program of Study (CPoS) is a federal/state requirement that allows only courses that count toward a student's program of study (your declared major/minor) be considered when determining federal/state financial aid eligibility.

 - When did CPoS become a requirement?

-While CPoS is not a new requirement, software enhancements will allow Tennessee Tech to begin actively monitoring at the start of the 2019 fall term.
-This is a requirement for any higher ed institution administering federal aid.
+While CPoS is not a new requirement, software enhancements became available for Tennessee Tech to begin actively monitoring at the start of the 2019 fall term.
+This is a requirement for any higher ed institution administering federal/state aid.

 - What type of financial aid does CPoS impact?

-- Why do the CPoS guidelines say that State and Institutional Aid are not affected,
+- Why do the CPoS guidelines say that Institutional Aid are not affected, but then says

-Why do the CPoS guidelines say that State and Institutional Aid are not affected, but then says it could be reduced?
+Why do the CPoS guidelines say that Institutional Aid is not affected, but then says it could be reduced?

-The rules and regulations for state and institutional aid are not affected by CPoS.
-This means that CPoS guidelines do not change a student’s eligibility for receiving state and institutional aid.
-However, state and institutional aid have ALWAYS been held to a student’s total cost of attendance (budget) assigned each academic year.
-This means that on a very rare occasion, a student who has a total financial aid package that is up to their budget COULD be impacted if a student takes a course that is not included in their program of study (declared major/minor) and the cost of attendance has to be adjusted.
+The rules and regulations for institutional aid are not affected by CPoS.
+This means that CPoS guidelines do not change a student’s eligibility for receiving institutional aid.
+However, institutional aid has always been held to a student’s total cost of attendance (budget) assigned each academic year.
+This means that on a very rare occasion, a student who has a total financial aid package that is up to their budget could be impacted if a student takes a course that is not included in their program of study (declared major/minor) and the cost of attendance has to be adjusted.

 - What are federal, state, and institutional Financial Aid?

-FEDERAL Financial Aid is generally determined based on the information included on your Free Application for Federal Student Aid (FAFSA) and comes from the U.S. Department of Education.
-Examples include: Federal Pell Grant, Federal SEOG Grant, Federal Loans, and Federal PLUS Loans to name a few.
-CPoS DOES impact these awards.
+Federal Financial Aid is generally determined based on the information included on your Free Application for Federal Student Aid (FAFSA) and comes from the U.S. Department of Education.

-STATE Financial Aid may also use information included on the FAFSA to determine eligibility, but sometimes require an additional application.
+State Financial Aid may also use information included on the FAFSA to determine eligibility, but sometimes requires an additional application.
 The primary difference is the source of funding is from the state government.

 - How and when will I know if I am impacted by CPoS?

 Students enrolled in courses impacted by CPoS will be notified via their Tennessee Tech student email.
-Students will only be notified if CPoS impacts their federal financial aid eligibility.
-Please note, some portion of your federal aid may be prorated/reduced based on less than full time status.
+Students will only be notified if CPoS impacts their federal/state financial aid eligibility.
+Please note, some portion of your federal/state aid may be prorated/reduced based on less than full time status.

 - Why should I be aware of CPoS?

-What should I do – one or more of my courses doesn’t count in my program?
+One or more of my courses doesn’t count in my program?
+What should I do?